Bashe History, Family Crest & Coats of Arms

 Early History of the Bashe family

-Another 289 words (21 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Bashe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bashe research.
+Another 145 words (10 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Bashe History in all our PDF Extended History products and printed products wherever possible.

 Bashe Spelling Variations